Introduction

 - Pulse Amplitude Modulation (PAM) is the simplest form of pulse modulation.

-- The signal is sampled at regular intervals and each sample is made proportional to the amplitude of the signal at the instant of sampling.
+- You sample the signal at regular intervals and set each sample proportional to the signal’s amplitude at the instant of sampling.

 - Disadvantage - PAM does not use constant-amplitude pulses.